Loomio

 Loomio is decision-making software and web service designed to assist groups with collaborative, consensus-focused decision-making processes.
 It is a free software web application, where users can initiate discussions and put up proposals.
 As the discussions progress to initiating a proposal, the group receives feedback through an updatable pie chart or other data visualizations.
 Loomio is basically a web based forum (has optional email delivery interface) with tools to facilitate conversations and decision-making processes from starting and holding conversations to reaching outcome.

 Loomio was built by a small core group of developers, based out of Wellington, New Zealand.
 Most of the work was made by this core group but more than 70 contributors from around the world participated occasionally with small contribution.

 In 2014, Loomio raised over $100,000 via a Crowdfunding effort to develop Loomio 1.0.
 The Loomio web interface supports mobile access and other enhancements.
-As of 2016, Loomio was used in more than 100 countries, with the software being translated into 35 languages.
+As of 2016, Loomio was used by over 20,000 groups in more than 100 countries, with the software translated into 35 languages.

 History

 Loomio emerged from the Occupy movement.
 In 2012, it launched its first prototype.
 It was utilized in the Occupy movement in New Zealand.
 After using the first prototype in this, the team behind Loomio felt that it would be easier to give everyone a voice with an online software, leading to the launch of Loomio 1.0.
 Since the launch of Loomio 1.0, Loomio has stopped using occupy hand-signals in the interface.
-It has since been developed into a social enterprise as Loomio Cooperative Limited. and linked to the popular trend of "platform cooperativism" and targeting also mainstream markets.
+It has since been developed into a social enterprise as Loomio Cooperative Limited that is a platform cooperative.